 Telstra Mobile Broadband Plans

-The following table shows a selection of published Telstra mobile broadband plans on Canstar Blue’s database, listed in order of their cost, from the lowest to highest and then by data allowance, largest to smallest.
-This is a selection of products with links to referral partners.
+The following table shows a selection of published Telstra mobile broadband plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+If you want to compare phone plans from other providers use our This is a selection of products with links to referral partners.

 Optus 5G mobile